Inter are running out of Champions League chances, concedes Spalletti

 After starting the season well, Inter tailed off and have looked to be in danger of missing out on the top four for a while.

-They managed to claw themselves back up to fourth, but a draw and defeat in their last two have seen them drop down to fifth again, a point behind Lazio and Roma.
+They managed to claw themselves back up to fourth, but a draw and defeat in their last two have seen them drop down to fifth again, a point behind Roma.

 And Spalletti accepts Inter cannot afford to keep dropping points if they want to secure a return to Europe's elite competition, which they have not featured in since 2011-12.